kubernetes-sigs/gateway-api/geps/gep-713/index.md

 If multiple policies have the same scope (that is, multiple CRs based on the same Policy kind affect the same [effective target](#declared-targets-versus-effective-targets)), this is considered to be a _conflict_.

 Conflicts MUST be resolved according to a defined _merge strategy_.
 A merge strategy is a function that receives two conflicting specs and returns a new spec with the conflict resolved.
+I.e., `𝑓(spec, spec) → spec`

 This GEP defines the following merge strategies, specified in the subsections below:
 * None